A symbol that has an outline of a triangle with an exclamation mark in the middle

 Impact Notices

-Facilities and Property Management (FPM) and Captial Projects and Construction (CPC) will issue an impact notice anytime work could interfere with normal facility functions.
+Facilities and Property Management (FPM) and Capital Projects and Construction (CPC) will issue an impact notice any time work could interfere with normal facility functions.

 A magnifying glass on top of gears

-To assist with identifying and either eliminating or reducing hazards associated with routine jobs/activities, PSU employees should conduct a Job Hazard Analysis for specific tasks.
+To assist with identifying and either eliminating or reducing hazards associated with routine jobs or activities, PSU employees should conduct a Job Hazard Analysis for specific tasks.

 Ladder Safety

-EHS is committed to worker health and safety on campus.
-EHS follows Oregon OSHA and ANSI standards to minimize and eliminate fall related injuries and accidents.
+EHS is committed to health and safety on campus, including educating workers on safe ladder practice.
+EHS follows Oregon OSHA and ANSI standards to minimize and eliminate fall-related injuries and accidents.

 Pre-Task Planning

-FPM will coordinate impact notices, safety plans with Environmental Health & Safety (EHS), or PSU pre-task plans.
+FPM will coordinate impact notices and pre-task plans with EHS.
 If installation is arranged through an external party, that party and the applicant are responsible for coordinating with FPM and EHS to ensure all safety and compliance requirements are met before installation.

 Seat belt buckle coming together